Forces that Shaped Ancient Greek Cities and Culture

 The Theater

 The theater was an integral part of Greek life.
 It began as a location to house religious festivals.
 It evolved into a place that portrayed urban life's drama, comedy, and tragedy.
 It allowed Greeks to “see themselves.”
 Through the theater, the Greek citizen experienced a growth in self-awareness, perspective, and self-realization.
-They were able to remove themselves from their internal worlds and gain a greater understanding that the tragedies and triumphs were relatable to them, thus making them feel less alone, connected with the community, and a feeling that many people were experiencing the emotions of the characters on stage.
+They were able to remove themselves from their internal worlds and gain a greater understanding that the tragedies and triumphs were relatable to them, thus making them feel less alone and more connected with the community.
+They felt that many people around them were also experiencing the emotions of the characters on stage.

 The Acropolis